 Based in Cambridge New Zealand, Grant develops pictures through automatic drawing (doodling).

-With this process decisions are made organically without preconception of what a viewer might be looking for in a work of art.
+With this process decisions are made organically without preconception of where they’ll end up, what will end up being drawn or what a viewer might be looking for in a work of art.

-The prints grant makes from these doodles are almost a souvenir of the drawings.
-But they’re more than that as they expand on more of what the intention of the drawing was graphically.
+The prints Grant makes from these doodles are almost a souvenir of the drawings.
+But they’re more than that as they expand on the intention of the drawing graphically, adding the previously imagined colour.
 Simple, unadorned and nontechnical.